masao/ttl2html-doc/docs/configuration.rst

   There is a method for more detailed labeling, :doc:`using shapes <shapes>`.

-  Also, if you don't need to distinguish between classes, specify it using the :conval:`labels` setting.
+  Also, if you don't need to distinguish between classes, specify it using the :confval:`labels` setting.

 .. confval:: locale
   :default: ``en``